dougreichard/artemis_macro_language/docs/tut01/start.md

 This may seem like we ADDED code to get our mission file.
 The goal is to have LESS.

 Well this is just the beginning.
-You can look into other tags like <repeat>, <template> etc.
+You can look into other tags like repeat, template etc.
 These are the things that will really help reduce the amount of cut and paste you'll need.